ethan-rogers/sketch-application/README.md

 ![](images/example.png)

+### Scaling and Offseting

+You can scale the view window with the scroll wheel on your mouse.
+Scaling is automatically done based around the center.
+You can also move the viewport by right clicking and dragging.

 ### Basic Drawing

-To adjust the viewport, right click to move around and scroll to scale.
 The pen tool allows you to create new freehand shapes.
-The select tool allows move or delete shapes you already made.
-The shape tool allows you to select a shape to create.
-These tools can be accessed with the buttons or shortcuts described below.
+Pressing the pen icon also allows you to change the color and pen size.

+By pressing the shape icon you can view the menu of shapes you can create.
+Currently, the program supports lines, rectangles, circles and elipses.

+### Select the tool

+The select tool is the top icon.
+This allows you to select one shape by clicking it, or select a block of shapes by pressing an empty area then making a select region.
+Once you have shapes selected, you can move them around by clicking the blue box and dragging.
+You can also delete selected shapes with the `del` key.

+### Anchor Functionality

+The anchor allows you to return to a certain offset and scaler and determines how the page is viewed when imported.
+To set an anchor, press the anchor icon and then the target icon.
+To return to the anchor you have set, or the default position if you have not yet set an anchor, press the anchor button then the home icon.

+### Exporting

+Currently the program supports exporting to `.nts` format. `.nts` files allow you to reimport your work inside the program.
+In the future, we plan on adding functionality to the `.png` and `.pdf` buttons, which will allow you to export to formats that can be viewed independently of the PenGuin application.

 ### Shortcuts